-

 OILIOLL:

-Variant of Irish/Gaelic Ailill, meaning
+Variant spelling of Irish Gaelic Ailill, meaning

 "elf."

-(Oisín): "Little deer."
-Irish myth name of a son of Fionn
+name of a son of Fionn

 OIVA: